 Systematic Desensitization / Graduated Exposure Therapy

-Systematic desensitization is used for the treatment of nightmare disorder.
+Systematic desensitization is used for the treatment of nightmare disorders.

-It is a type of behavioral therapy which involves gradually exposing the patient to what s/he fears to make coping with the stressors less overwhelming.
+It is a type of behavioral therapy that involves gradually exposing the patient to what s/he fears to make coping with the stressors less overwhelming.

-Self-exposure therapy is used for the treatment of nightmare disorder.
+Self-exposure therapy is used for the treatment of nightmare disorders.

 Exposure, Relaxation, and Rescripting Therapy

 Exposure, relaxation, and rescripting therapy (ERRT) is used for the treatment of PTSD-associated nightmares and for the treatment of nightmare disorder.